Jump ahead to learn:

 - You don’t have sales tax nexus in a particular state.

-- You sell tax-exempt products, such as groceries, supplements, or clothing.
+- You sell tax-exempt products.